Web-Epoch/laravel-paypal/README.md

 Laravel plugin For Processing Payments Through Paypal.
 Using this plugin you can process or refund payments and handle IPN (Instant Payment Notification) from PayPal in your Laravel application.

-**Currently only PayPal Express Checkout & Adaptive Payments API Is Supported.**
+**Currently only PayPal Express Checkout, Adaptive Payments API & In-Context Checkout Is Supported.**

 <a name="installation"></a>